dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/conventions.md

 ## Cascade delete

-By convention, non-nullable foreign key properties are configured to [cascade delete](xref:core/saving/cascade-delete).
-Nullable foreign key properties are configured to not cascade delete.
+By convention, required relationships are configured to [cascade delete](xref:core/saving/cascade-delete).
+Optional relationships are configured to not cascade delete.

 ## Many-to-many